Teamable-Analytics/docs/algorithms/social_algorithm/_index.md

 4. Repeat Step 3 until the team has `min_team_size` members.
 5. Repeat Steps 1-4 until there are no longer any fragment teams.

-Note that this process will also fill any empty team slots that still exist due to Clause 2.I.
+Note that this process will also fill any empty team slots that still exist due to **Clause 2.I**.

 ### Stage 4: Place Remaining Students